UOFTHACKSLEET/uofthacks-updated/README.md

 # **Refyne**

 Refyne is an innovative application designed to help users prepare for behavioral interviews.
-By leveraging AI-assisted camera analysis, audio-visual feedback, and real-time metrics, Refine provides actionable insights to improve interview performance.
+By leveraging AI-assisted camera analysis, audio-visual feedback, and real-time metrics, Refyne provides actionable insights to improve interview performance.

 ---